 What is a Blockstack Subdomain?

-Subdomains are considerably cheaper than Blockstack IDs, since hundreds of them can be registered with a single transaction.
+~~personal.id~~.
+Hundreds of subdomains can be registered with a single transaction.
 The BNS documentation describes them in detail.

-Can I get a Blockstack ID without spending Bitcoin?
+Can I get a Blockstack subdomain without spending Bitcoin?

 Blockstack subdomains can be obtained without spending Bitcoin by asking a subdomain registrar to create one for you.